Dacid99/Emailkasten/docs/source/rst/faq.rst

 This is a list of frequently asked questions with their answers and quick solutions to common problems.

+If you have run into a problem running Eonvelope, check out the :doc:`troubleshooting page <troubleshooting>`.

 I am new to self-hosting, how can I set up an instance the easiest?
 -------------------------------------------------------------------